-Plenty of business and life skills can be enhanced by virtual reality, from public speaking to dentistry:
+Plenty of business and soft skills can be enhanced by virtual reality, from public speaking to leadership:

 We believe VR is the most effective, safe, and affordable way to combine experiential learning with traditional online learning.
 They form the perfect partnership because many people don’t want to be in the virtual world for long periods of time, and it can be difficult to read text within a VR headset.

 For example, you’ll learn how to cope with common distractions, such as mobile phones ringing, bright stage lighting, and audio feedback through our training videos.
 Then you’ll put on a VR headset and practice what you’ve been taught while giving a speech in a virtual conference room.

 We believe virtual reality will play an important part in the future of online training courses, particularly in the corporate training sector.
-It’s a much more engaging and exciting way to learn topics from sales, to networking, to culture training, and more.
+It’s a much more engaging and exciting way to learn topics, from public speaking, to B2B sales, to networking, to emotional intelligence, and more.